 An interagency IFPM Implementation Team was formed in June 2004 to develop an implementation plan and provide oversight and guidance during the implementation phase which ended on October 1, 2010.

-The Implementation team has been rechartered under the NWCG Operations and Workforce Development Committee as the IFPM Subcommitte.
-The IFPM subcommittee will continue to monitor the overall program and make recommendations to NWCG on modifications to the IFPM Standard and supporting documentation as needed.
+The Implementation team has been rechartered under the Fire Management Board (FMB) as the IFPM Group.
+The IFPM Group will continue to monitor the overall program and make recommendations to FMB on modifications to the IFPM Standard and supporting documentation as needed.